maheshkr-code/gcp_professional_machine_learning_engineer_exam_notes/BQML_tensorflow_model.md

 ### BigQuery ML: TensorFlow SavedModel Import

 BigQuery ML lets you import a pre-trained TensorFlow SavedModel directly from Cloud Storage and run predictions in SQL.
-This is the simplest path for a SQL analyst: no serving infrastructure, no endpoints—just `CREATE MODEL ...
+This is the simplest path for a SQL analyst: no serving infrastructure, no endpoints - just `CREATE MODEL ...
 MODEL_TYPE='TENSORFLOW'` pointing to your `gs://` model and then `ML.PREDICT`.

 ### Foundational concept:
 BigQuery ML (BQML) enables analysts to train and use models with SQL.
 For supported external frameworks like TensorFlow, BQML supports importing a SavedModel from Cloud Storage and running predictions via standard SQL.